-These consolidated financial statements have been approved by the Board of Trustees of the Fund on 29 July 2010.
+The financial statements were approved by the Board of Directors on 29 July 2010.

 2. Accounting policies

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.